 - Ceiling Scores are used when a city data point is extremely large and if used it would dwarf all other city scores.
 The next highest score is used to calculate the maximum, then, the city is awarded the maximum score within its City Size Category.
 Ceilings are caused by unusual circumstances that go beyond the current scoring method and warrant further study.

 - Missing data points are replaced with a provincial default where possible.
 If no provincial statistic exists then the data point is zeroed.

 - Indicator weighting is now used for temperature extremes.
 In future editions weighting will be applied to other indicators so as to reflect their anthropogenic impact more accurately.

 - Data Freshness does not effect scores.
-The reason for this column is to clearly indicate how old the data is becoming.
-It is the average of the top 50% of newest dates for each indicator.
-The average date is rounded to one decimal point.
+It is a data column in the source spreadsheets that reports average date of the data point.
+It is the year average of the top 50% of newest dates for each indicator.
+The average date is YYYY.N where N is rounded to one decimal point.

 Our research shows that smaller cities have smaller eco-footprints which is an inescapable fact due to scale!
 Larger cities have mass transit infrastructure which is not viable in smaller cities, so classifying cities by size makes comparative analysis possible and fair to all cities studied.

 Smaller populations have smaller footprints.
 They require less space for residential, commercial, industrial, recreation and other human activities; all of which make footprints smaller.
 Lower is better.

 Measured in square km.
 Larger municipal boundaries create larger city footprints.
 Annexation and amalgamation are how cities grow in size and this is always done for economic reasons.
 The exceptions to this rule are Halifax and Saguenay; both of these cities have extensive wilderness reserves inside their boundaries which skews both Municipal Area and Population Density indicators.
 For this reason they are given ceiling scores for both indicators.
 Smaller is better.